-The Plan's cash deposits are covered up to statutory limits by the federal depository insurance at all times.
 The Board of Trustees (the Board) is authorized by the Baltimore City Code to make investments in accordance with the guidelines and limitations set forth in the Code.
 The Board accomplishes the daily management of the Plan's investments through an external investment advisor who acts as a fiduciary for the Plan and through external investment managers.
 The Board invests the assets of the Plan using the "prudent person standard" which allows the Board to consider the probable safety of investments, avoid speculative investments, and invest as people of prudence, discretion, and intelligence would in a similar situation.
 The Board has adopted an investment policy and guidelines to formally document its investment objectives and responsibilities.

-The investments of the Plan at June 30, 2019 are categorized, as indicated in the following schedule:
+The investments of the Plan at June 30, 2020 are categorized, as indicated in the following schedule:

 Investment Type Fair value

-Domestic equities \$ 10,377,105
+Domestic equities \$ 9,892,324

-Domestic fixed income 6,021,986
+Domestic fixed income 6,309,827

-International equities 5,647,304
+International equities 5,018,573

-Real estate 2,674,299
+Real estate 2,734,386

-Defensive equities 1,126,726
+Defensive equities 1,161,792

-\$ 25,847,420
+\$ 25,116,902